imabot2/elephantizer/README.md

 * Display Elephantizer when user login with Google
 * Fix bug when a second client load a new deck
 * Add the side card right / wrong
-* Add a button to remove deck in the selection
 * Add Jersey, Guernesey and Sercq in countries
 * Add irregular verbs
 * Add line chart for individual deck in the results